dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 - Use the 'conntrack' tool to delete the relevant conntrack state; for example `conntrack -D -p tcp --orig-port-dst 80`.

-Then you should observe that the new {{site.prodname}} policy is enforced for new packets.
+Then you should observe that the new {{site.tseeprodname}} policy is enforced for new packets.